2. Service Tag

 This will cause a dropdown menu to open, asking you to specify the defining types of the service.

-After you’ve selected the defining types, a blue Service Tag will appear in the header of the component in the Inspector.
-This acts as a marker to let you easily know which components are services, and also gives you access to some useful functionality when you left or right-click it.
+After you’ve selected a defining type for the service, a Service Tag icon will appear in the header of the component in the Inspector.
+This acts as a marker to let you easily know which components have been registered as services.
+It also gives you access to some useful functionality when you left or right-click it, such as:

 If you pick the Set Availability… menu item then a dropdown menu will open, letting you choose one of the following options to define which clients will have access to the service:

-- Everywhere – All clients can receive services from this component, regardless of of which active scene they belong to, or if they belong a scene at all.
+6. Everywhere – All clients can receive services from this component, regardless of which scene they belong to, or if they belong to any a scene at all.

 Find Defining Object